 - A timestamp when you connect and disconnect from the VPN

-- Amount of data transmitted during your session
+- The amount of data transmitted during your session

-- The subnet of your original IP address (although the last octet is anonymized)
+- The subnet of your original IP address (everything except the last four digits)

 - IP address of your chosen VPN server